ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

   * Once you've got a thesis, it's time to actually put a plan into place.
 When you're taking action, it's important to validate that your plan is achieving the desired results.
 Whenever possible, test, validate, and if necessary start the loop over again.

-#### TEAM-BASED DECISIONING MODELS
+#### Team-Based Decisioning Models

- There are three models for developing material for making decisions with your team.
-As the manager, you can make the material and decisions entirely yourself and present the result as a *fait accompli* to the team.
-There's also the opposite approach: you start from scratch and entirely codevelop the material with some or all of the team.
+ There are three models for for making decisions with your team.
+As the manager, you can make the decisions entirely yourself and present the result as a *fait accompli* to the team.
+There's also the opposite approach: you start from scratch and entirely co-develop the material with some or all of the team.
 The third approach is a compromise between the first two: develop a draft yourself and present it as a straw man to the team as a starting point for collecting feedback and iterating to get to a final version.
 The key differences between these techniques are the amount of time they take, and how much buy-in you get from the team.
 And I encourage you to optimize for buy-in: ensuring everyone on your team understands decisions and can be a champion for those decisions is the only way to ensure you're all marching in the same direction.
 As Marty Cagan of Silicon Valley Product Group calls it, you want your team to behave like missionaries, not mercenaries.

  **The Independent Model:** Developing independently as a manager takes the least overall time, but also produces the least buy-in.